 WeMove Europe is an independent and values-based organisation that seeks to build people power to transform Europe in the name of our community, future generations and the planet.

-EU Leaders, Prime Minister Rishi Sunak and Secretary of State for Environment, Food and Rural Affairs Therese Coffey and Judith Slater, High Commissioner to Kingston
+EU Leaders, Prime Minister Rishi Sunak, Secretary of State for Environment, Food and Rural Affairs Therese Coffey and Judith Slater, High Commissioner to Kingston

 Companies have continuously been digging, dredging and destroying our planet in search of precious metals.
 Now, they’re leaving no stone unturned and have set their sights on the deep seabed.
 EU leaders have a chance to prevent irreparable damage before it happens.
 Together, let’s stop them - tell EU leaders to ban the deep sea mining of our oceans - before it’s too late.

 We’re calling on EU leaders to #StopDeepSeaMining by: